SKPVenkataSDeepthi/Database-Management-System-DBMS/README.md

 ## ![Background](https://miro.medium.com/v2/resize:fit:1400/0*g0r82-DobHO0DXD_.gif)

 ## Introduction
-As I embark on my certification journey in developer tools and software, I’ve explored various technologies that are fundamental to modern software development.
+As I embark on my certification journey in Relational Databases, I’ve explored various technologies that are fundamental to modern software development.
 This README outlines my findings and experiences as I progress through the courses and projects, focusing on Bash, PostgreSQL, and Git.

 ----